 How do we know when there's a good time to talk about what's on our hearts as opposed to the wrong time?
 Here are few pointers.

-Don't talk about a heart issue that has been simmering for quite awhile immedietely after it happens again.
+Don't talk about a heart issue that has been simmering for quite awhile, immediately after it happens again.

 There is a time and a place to address something right away, but that's not what I'm talking about here.
-I'm talking about that issue that started as a tiny little seed which was planted awhile ago, that has taken root and grown into the biggest effing ugly pumpkin you've ever seen.
-It's a thought like, 'there has to be more to this relationship' that deserves a bit of analizing before you voice it.
+I'm talking about that issue that started as a tiny little seed which was planted awhile ago, that has taken root and grown into the biggest ugly pumpkin you've ever seen.
+That deserves a bit of analyzing before you voice it.

 If you're sensing a Mr. Hyde sitting next to you that night, it's probably best to wait to discuss heavy heart matters.

-Sometimes, relationships are like that book report you wrote based on a book you didn't read.
-We say shit that we haven't studied for and end up getting a really bad grade, except not from the teacher, but from our spouse.
+Anyway, relationships are like that book report you wrote based on a book you didn't read.
+We say things that we haven't studied for and end up getting a really bad grade, except not from the teacher, but from our spouse.

 My "Don't eff this one up" ritual

 First, in my journal, I write down the topic of my issue - Discussing...with my husband.

 Then, I thank God that he has given me a husband, or thank him for something having to do with the specific trial.
 Yeah, always gratitude first, even when angry.

 Next comes telling God specifically what’s going on, and why I am so upset.
 God wants us to be real with him.